The densest subgraph problem in sparse random graphs: Local weak convergence

-\paragraph{Marks on oriented edges.} It will sometimes be convenient to work with \textit{networks}, i.e. graphs equipped with a map from $\vec{E}$ to some fixed complete separable metric space $\Xi$.
-The above definitions extend naturally, see \cite{AldLyo07}. \paragraph{Unimodular Galton-Watson trees.} Let $\pi=\{\pi_n\}_{n\geq 0}$ be a probability distribution on $\N$ with non-zero finite mean, and let $\widehat{\pi}=\{\widehat{\pi}_n\}_{n\geq 0}$ denote its size-biased version:
+It will sometimes be convenient to work with \textit{networks}, that is, graphs equipped with a map from $\vec{E}$ to some fixed complete separable metric space $\Xi$.
+The above definitions extend naturally; see \cite{AldLyo07}.